IsabelJoseph101/steam_recommendation_system/README.md

 data_cleaning.ipynb
 * Business understanding
-* Data preparation
+* Data preparation: obtaining data from Steam’s API, SteamSpy’s API and as well as obtaining the two data sets sourced from Kaggle.
+At this stage I also merged all of the data frames together to form one data frame containing all the necessary information needed for creating a recommender system.
-* Data cleaning
+* Data cleaning: removing duplicate ids, dealing with null values and also transforming some of the data to make it more usable.

 content_based.ipynb
-* Data understanding
+* Data understanding: EDA
 * Modeling (content based model)
 * Evaluation (content based model)

 collaborative_based.ipynb
 * Modeling (collaborative based model)
 * Evaluation (collaborative based model)
-* Deployment
+* Deployment: future work and recommendations.

 ### Data Visualizations